DATAMATH CALCULATOR MUSEUM

 TI-60_1_PCB.jpg (25978 Byte)Inside the calculator you'll find once again the two-chip design of most slanted calculators that allowed more features compared to the slimline series.

-The design of the TI-60 was changed around 1990, please compare the bottom line of a later TI-60:
+The design of the TI-60 was changed in 1990 slightly, please compare the bottom line of a later TI-60:

 1986: ADVANCED SCIENTIFIC